Installation - PVC Beadboard Planks

 9. A power saw can be used to cut last Plank to a width that will leave at least 1/4" for expansion.

-10. Face nail the last Plank as close to the corner as feasible.
+10. Face nail the last Plank near the wall.

 11. Trim with your choice of PVC Moulding.
 Install Moulding using finish nails or screws.
 Glue joints with PVC Adhesive and finish with latex caulk.